UCSBCarpentry/2021-12-14-ucsb-gitbash/_episodes/14-github.md

 Your output is going to look a little different depending on whether or not SSH has ever been set up on the computer you are using.

-Vlad has not set up SSH on his computer, so his output is
+In this example, we have not set up SSH on this computer, so the output is

 ~~~
-ls: cannot access '/c/Users/Vlad/.ssh': No such file or directory
+ls: cannot access '/c/Users/user.name/.ssh': No such file or directory
 ~~~
 {: .output}

 If SSH has been set up on the computer you're using, the public and private key pairs will be listed.
 The file names are either `id_ed25519`/`id_ed25519.pub` or `id_rsa`/`id_rsa.pub` depending on how the key pairs were set up.

-Since they don’t exist on We’s computer, he uses this command to create them:
+Since they don’t exist on this computer, we can use this command to create them:

 ~~~
-$ ssh-keygen -t ed25519 -C "vlad@tran.sylvan.ia"
+$ ssh-keygen -t ed25519 -C "user@ucsb.edu"
 ~~~
 {: .language-bash}